Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 Shredded Paper

 J&M Products have sent me a sample of their Snooze Flakes medical grade flaked paper for small animals.
 It is very soft, doesn't seem to have any dust and because it is flakes animals won't get tangled in it.
 They claim that the paper inhibits ammonia formation but I didn't have enough to trial.
 It's certainly looks worth a try if you are allergic to dust.
 I would be interested in hearing from anyone who has tried it.
-I should think that it would compress well enough to be burrowable for gerbils and Jirds.
-At the time of writing (March 2005) a 12kg bale is £19.85 delivered and £11.75 collected (from Norwich).
-There are other sizes and discounts for bulk so contact them via their site for a quote and more details.
+There are a number of sizes for sale and discounts for bulk so contact them via their site for a quote and more details.

 Pros: Non allergy, soft and comfortable, burrowable.